ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher/README.md

 ## Use it

-Assuming we have a service that performs an HTTP Request to a REST endpoint
+Assuming we have a service that performs an HTTP Request to a REST endpoint:

 ```kotlin
 class AstronautService {